kubeshark/docs/src/pages/en/automation_scripting.md

 - **Function:** When variables and functions are declared within a function.
 - **Script:** When variables and functions are declared outside functions , at the specific script level and can maintain a state across the specific script's functions.
-- **Global** When you use the object `this` you can decares scrips and function at the global level accessible by all scripts.
+- **Global** When you use the object `this` you can declare scripts and functions at the global level accessible by all scripts.

 ## Script Examples Dropdown